-So much of the accrued benefits received from the approved trustee of an MPF scheme on the ground of a person's retirement from employment, death, incapacity, terminal illness or permanent departure from Hong Kong as are attributable to employer's and employee's mandatory contributions as well as employee's voluntary contributions are exempt from salaries tax.
+So much of the accrued benefits received from the approved trustee of an MPF scheme on the grounds of a person's retirement from employment, death, incapacity, terminal illness or permanent departure from Hong Kong as are attributable to an employer's or an employee's mandatory contributions as well as an employee's voluntary contributions are exempt from salaries tax.

-So much of the accrued benefits received from the approved trustee of an MPF scheme on the ground of a person's retirement from employment, death, incapacity, terminal illness or termination of service as are attributable to an employer's voluntary contributions are also generally exempt from salaries tax, though there are some exceptions where these voluntary contributions are withdrawn upon a termination of service of less than ten years.
+So much of the accrued benefits received from the approved trustee of an MPF scheme on the grounds of a person's retirement from employment, death, incapacity, terminal illness or termination of service as are attributable to an employer's voluntary contributions are also generally exempt from salaries tax, though there are some exceptions where these voluntary contributions are withdrawn upon a termination of service of less than ten years.
 An employer's voluntary contributions received at times other than these are taxable.